Chaosborne/cwebp-visual-interface/README.md

 # cwebp-visual-interface
 Convert images to webp with visual interface for cwebp image converter for Ubuntu Linux.

-if you don't feel like writing all the time
+if you don't feel like writing
 ```
 for file in *.jpg; do cwebp -q 80 "$file" -o "${file%.*}.webp"; done
 ```
-using cwebp utility, here's a good visual alternative.
+every time you use cwebp utility, here's a good visual alternative.

 ## Before running the converter, ensure you have the following installed:
 ### 1. **Install `cwebp`**